PGHARIHARAN33/MODULE-2/Ex3.md

 # Ex.Name: Write a CPP Program to overload a function to perform sum of two integers and sum of three integers

 ## Aim:
-To write a C++ program that overloads a function to perform the sum of two integers and the sum of three integers.
+To write a CPP program to overload a function to perform the sum of two integers and the sum of three integers.

 ## Algorithm:
 1. Start the program.